by Tom Pretty, Head of SBA Lending at TD Bank

 When choosing a loan, small business owners in the 2017 TD Bank SBA Lending Survey said that a low interest rate (49 percent) and low or no upfront fees (19 percent) are their top two criteria.

 Many small businesses find success working with the SBA, which sets guidelines for loans made by third-party partners such as banks and community development organizations.
 In the 2017 TD Bank survey, nearly half of small business owners stated that they would consider applying for an SBA loan, but some confusion remains about what an SBA loan offers and how it works.
+Another good option is to look at an SBA business for sale in reference to finding a loan.

 SBA loans can be a boon to a business that might not be approved for “conventional” lending because the SBA allows approvals in certain circumstances even when the down payment or business’ cash flow is too low.
 SBA loans also often provide longer terms, eliminating the need for refinancing every few years or creating lower monthly payments by spreading them over more years.
 This is possible, in part, because the SBA guarantees a portion of loans will be repaid, eliminating some of the lender’s risk.